-The National Association of States United for Aging and Disabilities (NASUAD) is pleased to announce the release of a new report, Demonstrating the Value of Medicaid MLTSS Programs, developed in partnership with the Center for Health Care Strategies (CHCS).
-The report also marks the first in a series of publications from the MLTSS Institute, which was established in 2016 to drive improvements in key MLTSS policy areas, facilitate sharing and learning among states, and provide direct and intensive technical assistance to states and health plans.
+The National Association of States United for Aging and Disabilities (NASUAD) is pleased to announce the release of a new report, MLTSS for People for Intellectual and Developmental Disabilities: Strategies for Success, co-authored by the National Association of State Directors of Developmental Disabilities Services (NASDDDS), in collaboration with Ari Ne’eman of Mysupport.com.
+The report is the second in a series of publications from the MLTSS Institute, which was established in 2016 to drive improvements in key MLTSS policy areas, facilitate sharing and learning among states, and provide direct and intensive technical assistance to states and health plans.

-NASUAD hopes that this report will generate a national dialogue on the value of MLTSS programs, stimulate thoughtful policy development and program design, and promote high performing state systems that provide care for older adults and persons with disabilities.
+NASUAD hopes that this report will stimulate thoughtful policy development and program design and promote high performing state systems that provide care for people with intellectual and developmental disabilities.

 Click here to view the report.

 Direct State Technical Assistance

 As part of the MLTSS Institute, NASUAD and consultants on retainer, as needed and appropriate, will provide intensive, state-specific technical assistance on a wide range of MLTSS issues.These may include: